DEGIRO Account Types: Basic vs Custody

 Is Custody worth it for accumulating ETFs?

-Often yes, for existing Custody holders.
-Accumulating ETFs don’t distribute cash dividends directly — the fund reinvests them internally — so the Custody processing fee almost never triggers.
-Corporate action fees can still apply in edge cases, but for a simple accumulating ETF portfolio, Custody’s cost overhead is low.
-For new accounts, Basic with lending disabled achieves a similar outcome without the structural constraints of Custody.
+Often yes, for existing legacy Custody holders.
+Accumulating ETFs don’t distribute cash dividends directly — the fund reinvests them internally — so income-event charges rarely arise at all.
+For new accounts, Basic with lending disabled achieves a similar “no lending” outcome without the structural constraints of Custody.
+There is no cost penalty either way: DEGIRO’s current published schedule prices dividend and coupon processing at zero and states no separate Custody rate.

 Can I switch between Basic and Custody on DEGIRO?

 Switching is possible in some cases but not always seamless.
-Moving back to a Basic profile from Active or Trader requires a specific process through DEGIRO’s helpdesk.
-Moving to a Custody structure may no longer be available for existing Basic accounts in many markets.
-Verify your country-specific options directly with DEGIRO before making any changes — the process and availability vary by country and account history.
+Moving to a Custody structure may no longer be available for existing Basic accounts in many markets, since Custody is no longer offered to new clients.
+Verify your country-specific choices directly with DEGIRO before making any changes — the process and availability vary by country and account history.